RESTORATION TIPS

 Deterioration

 The biggest source of trouble that led to the deterioration of old coach-built cars such as this AC, was the use of animal glue for the wood frame.
 This glue fails after contact with water, permitting joints to loosen and plywood to de-laminate.
 The frame becomes more flexible and this leads to cracking of the body panelling.
+The panels crack because when the car twists, the unglued joints distort and this over-stresses the panels near the corners of the boot-lid (the welds crack).
 Water gains free entry to the joints and rot can spread fast.
 This leads to further loss of strength and stiffness in the body frame, particularly when the boot side panels rot where they bolt to the chassis.

 Most of the inner panels are of steel, and so these rust away.
+Once the inner rear wings have rusted through, the wooden wheel-arches become exposed and these rot too.
 The underframe is very robust, but can still rust away at the rear end.
 The rear underpan catches dirt and moisture.
-The boot side panels (plywood) on my AC had no damp proofing to keep moisture off the steel chassis and the same was true of the rear wooden cross-member.
-Perhaps this was to try and obtain more stiffness for the rear chassis from the deep boot side panels?

 The Challenge